 Have you noticed the old dogs in your agency don’t bark like they used to?
 Are you facing a perpetuation crisis?
 Or do you see the direction sales and marketing in our industry is headed and have no clue how to reach younger consumers?

 Agency owners across the country are facing these challenges, and many are waking up to the solution: They need to hire young insurance agents!

 Easier said than done, right?

 Not if you start out with a good recruiting and retention plan.
-Let’s look at five strategies to put you ahead of your competition.
+Let’s look at six strategies to put you ahead of your competition.

 1. Fish In Their Pond

 - Post your job openings on social media.
 Especially LinkedIn, Twitter and Facebook.

 - Contact local universities that have Risk Management programs and ask them to let you give a guest seminar on what it’s like working in an independent insurance agency.

 - Along the same line, let those universities know you have internships available in your agency.
 (You do have them, right?)